As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.

 Unfortunately, several users on NVIDIA’s official forum have reported challenges because NVIDIA doesn’t sell the cables directly.

-Amazon does sell several different replacements.
-However, it’s important to do your research here.
-Since it’s a proprietary cable, you may end up with a lesser quality replacement or one that doesn’t fit the Shield’s power input.
+Since it’s a proprietary cable, you may end up with a lesser-quality replacement or one that doesn’t fit the Shield’s power input.

-Check the HDMI Input
+Check the HDMI Port & Input on Your TV

 Next, grab your TV’s remote control and verify that the Shield and TV are set to the same input.